tx-project/tx/README.md

 # tx: Cross-Platform Transformer Training

 tx (**t**ransformers **x**-platform) is a JAX/OpenXLA-based library
 designed for training transformers and other neural networks.
-Built on OpenXLA, tx enables you to run the same code seamlessly across diverse hardware platforms like GPUs, TPUs, AWS Trainium, and Tenstorrent accelerators, without the complexity of adapting to platform-specific APIs or execution models like those found in PyTorch/XLA.
+Since it is based on OpenXLA, tx enables you to run the same code across diverse hardware platforms like GPUs, TPUs, AWS Trainium, and Tenstorrent accelerators, without the complexity of adapting to platform-specific APIs or execution models like you would need if you switch from PyTorch to PyTorch/XLA.

-Our philosophy centers on simplicity without sacrificing power.
-We've written the library to feel intuitive to developers coming from the PyTorch and Hugging Face ecosystems, making the transition to cross-platform training as smooth as possible.
+We try to keep the code simple but powerful and write the library in a way that feels intuitive to developers in the PyTorch and HuggingFace ecosystems.

 Key Benefits:
 - Write once, run anywhere: Single codebase that works across all major AI accelerators